clasp423/data_vis_statistics_geosciences/README.md

 Make sure you check out the
 [Frequently Asked Questions](https://github.com/clasp423/data_vis_statistics_geosciences/blob/master/FAQ/FAQ.md)
 section as you go through the labs.

 Please see our liscense at the end of this readme.
-This class has been developed in collaboration between [Dr. Michael Liemohn](http://clasp.engin.umich.edu/people/liemohn) of the Climate & Space Sciences & Engineering department and [Abby Azari](https://abbyazari.github.io/).
+This class has been developed in collaboration between [Dr. Michael Liemohn](http://clasp.engin.umich.edu/people/liemohn) of the Climate & Space Sciences & Engineering department and [Dr. Abby Azari](https://abbyazari.github.io/).
 The 2019 and 2020 versions were updated with the assistance of [Brian Swiger](https://github.com/briswi).

 If you find it useful and end up using in your work please cite this as: